DCA vs Lump Sum Calculator

 Which strategy actually wins more often?

-Always use lump sum then?
+Is lump sum the stronger move, then?

 What DCA period is optimal?